-Duchess Street acquire the rights to Ann Pettitt’s story of a peace movement which changed the world.
+Rights acquired the to Ann Pettitt’s story of a movement that changed the world.

 Duchess Street Productions have secured the TV rights to Ann Pettitt’s iconic story of the 1981 Women’s March to Greenham.
 Walking To Greenham will be adapted for screen by Daisy Coulam (Grantchester, Humans, Deepwater Fell).